 Around 360,000 people in the UK are registered as blind or partially sighted.
 However, it may surprise you to learn that up to two million Brits are living with sight loss, according to the RNIB.
-Blindness is distinct from some of the other conditions we’ve covered in the sense that it’s not a specific condition in its own right.
+Blindness isn’t usually a specific medical condition in its own right.
 Instead, blindness is a result of certain other eye conditions.

-Today's article will take a look at some of these conditions, including their causes, symptoms, and the treatments available to you.
-Sight loss can be very distressing, so it's important to understand how to manage your condition.
+Today’s article will take a look at some of these conditions, including their causes, symptoms, and the treatments available to you.
+We know that sight loss can be very distressing, so it’s important to understand how to manage your condition.

 Age-related macular degeneration, or AMD, is the leading cause of sight loss in the UK.
-It is a progressive disease which damages the macula, a central part of the retina in the eye.
-Current estimates suggest that 10% of Brits over 60 have early AMD (meaning that the condition is beginning but not yet affecting their vision).
+It is a progressive disease that damages the macula, a central part of the retina in the eye.
+Recent data suggests that nearly 5% of Brits over 65 have AMD.
 While this condition cannot cause complete blindness, it can affect your vision significantly.
-It tends to progress gradually, though can progress quickly in some cases.
+It tends to progress gradually, though it can progress quite quickly in some cases.

-There are two types of this eye condition:
+There are two types of age-related macular degeneration:

-- Dry AMD - Caused by a build-up of deposits on the macula, accounts for 90% of cases.
+1. Dry AMD – Caused by a build-up of deposits on the macula; accounts for 90% of cases.

 Doctors do not yet fully understand the causes of AMD.
-It is known to run in families, so if your parents or siblings have AMD you are more likely to be diagnosed.
+However, it is known to run in families.
+Therefore, if your parents or siblings have AMD, you are more likely to be diagnosed yourself.

 In addition, people who smoke are four times more likely to develop AMD than people who have never smoked.
 The longer you have been smoking, the greater your risk.
-If you're trying to quit, you can read our stop smoking guide today.
+If you’re ready to quit, read our stop smoking guide today.

 There are several other factors which increase your risk of developing AMD.
 For example: